TRANSMISSION · WORKFLOW · DECRYPTING

 Nothing is left from the original except the core concept of "a girl."
 The prompt was just the spark.
 Everything else came from the splitting, the variation slots, the pattern-reading, and the img2img refinement.

 That's why copying someone's prompt doesn't give you their results.
-The prompt is step 1 of a 500-image journey.
+The prompt is the spark of a 500-image journey.

 The Three Doors Are All the Same Hallway